About the Study

 - Learning about the optional brain scan (MRI) and MEG for this volunteer study

-There is no cost to participate and compensation is provided for the in-person clinical assessment.
-To join the study, register and consent here.
+There is no cost to participate and compensation is provided for the in-person clinical assessments.

 If you have any questions, please contact us